-Arrival & Welcoming - We will be checking children to confirm that they have appropriate gear for the day.
+Arrival & Welcoming - We will be checking children in to confirm that they have appropriate gear for the day.

-Morning Circle - Acknowledge our place in the world and share gratitude, lifting our voices in song.
+Morning Circle - Acknowledge land and share gratitude, lifting our voices in song.

 Small Group Adventuring - Children will connect in small age based groups for games, crafts near a fire and adventures.